 (NCHIP) Learning Collaborative on High-Risk Drinking

-Cornell has joined with colleges and universities from around the country to address the problem of high-risk drinking.
-The NCHIP Learning Collaborative uses evaluation and measurement techniques to identify and implement strategies to tackle high-risk drinking and the associated harm.
+Between 2011 and 2014, Cornell joined with colleges and universities from around the country to address the problem of high-risk drinking.
+The NCHIP Learning Collaborative used evaluation and measurement techniques to identify and implement strategies to tackle high-risk drinking and the associated harm.

-Cornell's campus improvement team (see members, below) is spending 18 months working with researchers and scientists from The Dartmouth Institute for Health Policy and Clinical Practice (TDI), bringing public health solutions and quality improvement methods to bear on the problem of high-risk drinking.
-They are using outcomes-based research (based on the Plan, Do, Study Act model— PDSA) to discover what programs work best, where they work, and why.
+Cornell's campus improvement team (see members, below) spent 18 months working with researchers and scientists from The Dartmouth Institute for Health Policy and Clinical Practice (TDI), bringing public health solutions and quality improvement methods to bear on the problem of high-risk drinking.
+They used outcomes-based research (based on the Plan, Do, Study Act model— PDSA) to discover what programs work best, where they work, and why.

 Learn more about Cornell's perspective by watching a short video clip at the bottom of this page.